RyanSierra06/Twitch-Weekly-Recap-Website/README.md

 # Twitch Weekly Recap Website

-A full-stack web app that delivers personalized weekly recaps of a user’s followed Twitch streamers.
+A full-stack web app that delivers personalized daily recaps of a user’s followed Twitch streamers from the past week.
 The project uses **React, Vite, and Tailwind CSS** for the frontend, and **Node.js with Express** for the backend.

 ## Features